LightHearts UK Mental Wellbeing Course - Week 10

 And if something is presented that is completely out of our comfort zone, we might even turn our back on it entirely.

 We just wanted to say that it’s totally normal to feel like that, but if we go through life rejecting every suggestion and not at least giving it a go, then we might be rejecting the one thing that could change our lives for the better forever.
-Kat – who was the biggest cynic and a confirmed atheist with no new age leanings whatsoever - had this experience three years ago:
+Kat – who was the biggest cynic and a confirmed atheist with no new age leanings whatsoever - had this experience of a therapy called Reiki:

 “I had spent many years suffering from anxiety and stress and my insomnia had got to a point where I was only getting about three hours of sleep a night.
 If anything deviated from my normal routine or didn’t quite go my way then I would spiral into a mess of anxiety and panic.